intel/kubernetes-power-manager/README.md

   allCores: true
   reservedCPUs:
     # IMPORTANT: The CPUs in reservedCPUs should match the value of the reserved system CPUs in your Kubelet config file
-    - 0
-    - 1
+    - cores: [0, 1]
   powerNodeSelector:
     # The label must be as below, as this workload will be specific to the Node
     kubernetes.io/hostname: <NODE_NAME>
   # Replace this value with the intended shared PowerProfile
   powerProfile: "shared"

 ````

 Replace the necessary values with those that correspond to your cluster and apply the Workload:
 `kubectl apply -f examples/example-shared-workload.yaml`

-Once created the workload controller will see its creation and create the corresponding Pool in all of the cores on the
+Once created the workload controller will see its creation and create the corresponding Pool.
+All of the cores on the
-system except for the reservedCPUs will be brought down to this lower frequency level.
+system except the reservedCPUs will then be brought down to this lower frequency level.
+The reservedCPUs will be kept at the system default min and max frequency by default.
+If the user specifies a profile along with a set of reserved
+cores then a separate pool will be created for those cores and that profile.
+If an invalid profile is supplied the cores will instead be placed in
+the default reserved pool with system defaults.
+It should be noted that in most instances leaving these cores at system defaults is the best approach
+to prevent important k8s or kernel related processes from becoming starved.

 - **Performance Pod**